 - You want Glasgow Index, FL Score, and NED computed automatically

-The information provided by CPAP analysis software — including AirwayLab, OSCAR, and SleepHQ — is for personal reference only.
+Medical disclaimer: The information provided by CPAP analysis software — including AirwayLab, OSCAR, and SleepHQ — is for personal reference only.
 It is not a substitute for clinical advice, diagnosis, or treatment.
 Your sleep physician can help you interpret your therapy data in the context of your diagnosis and treatment plan.
+Always discuss any questions about your therapy with your clinician.

 Try AirwayLab in your browser